Ethical Risk Management for AI-Enabled Weapons: A Systems Approach (ERM)

 Outcomes

-2. Clarity with respect to key terms: Academic papers and memos that will provide clarity around key terms and their uses for purposes of clear future deliberations around AI weapons governance.
+Clarity regarding key terms: Academic papers, policy papers, and memos provide clarity around key terms, aiding deliberations around AI weapons governance.

-3. Ethical risk assessment tools: Risk assessment tools for industry, defense contractors, defense department procurement teams, and investors, which are grounded in real world understanding of how warfighting AI tools and weapons are developed, tested, evaluated, procured, fielded, and used.
+Ethical risk assessment tools: Risk assessment tools for industry, defense contractors, defense department procurement teams, investors, and users are grounded in real-world understanding of how warfighting AI tools and weapons are developed, tested, evaluated, procured, fielded, and used.

 An error has occurred.
 This application may no longer respond until reloaded.
 An unhandled exception has occurred.
 See browser dev tools for details.
 Reload 🗙